-- Schedule of Classes for Spring 2019 (pdf) as of 12.12.18- There may be times when this document and DukeHub are not consistent due to a delay in submitting changes to DukeHub and DukeHub being updated.
+- Schedule of Classes for Fall 2019 as of 7.12.19 - There may be times when this document and DukeHub are not consistent due to a delay in submitting changes to DukeHub and DukeHub being updated.
 DukeHub is the official record and where students enroll in classes.
 This document is a guide.
 Thank you for your patience.

-- Limited Elective Course Listings (Spring 2008 to present) (pdf)- this document will help you confirm what classes are able to fulfill limited electives in the M.Div. paradigm.
+- Limited Elective Course Listings (Spring 2008 to present) - this document will help you confirm what classes are able to fulfill limited electives in the M.Div. paradigm.

-Consult the Divinity Bulletin for additional information about courses offered through Duke Divinity School.
+Consult the Divinity Bulletin for information about courses offered through Duke Divinity School.

 Course Overload Request

-If you are considering enrolling in more than 4 courses, this is considered an overload, and you will need permission from the Academic Dean to do this.
+If you are considering enrolling in more than 4 courses, this is considered an overload, and you will need permission from the Vice Dean for Academic Affairs to do this.
 Factors that are considered in granting permission include, but are not limited to, non-credit courses during the upcoming semester, the student's academic record, e.g. spiritual formation, field education, and incomplete coursework from previous semesters.
-Overload requests for Fall 2018 will not be processed until after spring 2018 graduation.
 Please use the link below to submit your request for 5 classes

 Factors that are considered in granting an overload request include: